Rollbot: a Spherical Robot Driven by a Single Actuator: Conclusion

 \section{Conclusion}

 In this paper, we presented Rollbot, a single actuator spherical robot capable of controlled rolling motion on the ground.
-We provided a general mechanical analysis of spherical rolling robots driven by internal masses and the quasi-static state and stability analysis of Rollbot.
+We provided a general mechanical analysis of spherical robots driven by internal masses and the quasi-stable state and stability analysis of Rollbot.
 Based on our theory, we designed Rollbot's hardware and control algorithm and successfully achieved stable circular motion and waypoint following.
 Through experiments, we also verified our theory's accuracy.

-In future work, we plan to integrate an IMU on board to eliminate the need of using external Optitrack system, and we also plan to investigate more on how to design the control and path planning algorithm to make it move faster towards targets, have less steady state error, and potentially maneuver around obstacles or non-flat surfaces.
-With these future additions, Rollbot would be the simplest yet still powerful spherical robot, making it a great testbed for underactuated robotics and related fields.

-We hope the design and analysis of Rollbot can inspire new minimalist robot designs, and the proposed control strategy can be used as a fail-safe for conventional spherical robots when they lose part of their motor functions.
+We hope the design and analysis of Rollbot will inspire new minimalist robot designs, and the proposed control strategy can be used as a fail-safe for conventional spherical robots when they experience partial motor failure.